 - CRR helps commercial banks to build and sustain the solvency position.

 - It ensures the liquidity system is consistent and maintained well in all commercial banks.

-- When CRR rate is reduced by RBI, commercial banks are able to offer more advances to borrowers which in turn increases the flow of cash to the public.
+- When the CRR rate is reduced by RBI, commercial banks can offer more advances to borrowers which in turn increases the flow of cash to the public.

 - CRR helps in improving the declining rate by absorbing the liquidity when market interest rates go down intensely.

 - Cash reserve ratio implementation is more effective than the other monetary instruments Like Market Stabilization Scheme bonds.
 Mainly because MSS bonds take a lot of time in controlling the liquidity system in the country.